my-rubber-toe/IReNE/README.md

 Then reload the firewall with `sudo firewall --reload`.

-***For more infor on troubleshooting firewall please refer to: https://unix.stackexchange.com/questions/199966/how-to-configure-centos-7-firewalld-to-allow-docker-containers-free-access-to-th***
+***For more info on troubleshooting firewall please refer to: https://unix.stackexchange.com/questions/199966/how-to-configure-centos-7-firewalld-to-allow-docker-containers-free-access-to-th***

 ## Scaling up services